pupenasan/hmi/citect/opcdaclient.md

 #### OPC array parameters

 The support for arrays in the OPC client driver have been deprecated in Version 7.
-In order to carry out similar functionality you should use the procedures described in [Arrays Support](mk:@MSITStore:C:\Program Files (x86)\AVEVA\Citect SCADA 2018 R2\Bin\OPC.chm::/OPC_arrays_support.htm).
+In order to carry out similar functionality you should use the procedures described in Arrays Support.

 ### Configuring redundancy